-Place the prepared CDs on the cookie sheet in the preheated oven (375 degrees) for 10 minutes.
-Leave in a minute or two longer if the CDs haven't folded down over the bottle or jar.
+- Place the prepared CDs on the cookie sheet in a preheated oven (375°F) for 10 minutes.
+Leave them for a minute or two longer if the CDs haven't folded down over the bottle or jar.

-Be sure that your room is ventilated.
-I probably should have lined the pan with tinfoil, I will from now on.
-If you are concerned about toxins, perhaps you would rather use a toaster oven in the garage to do the baking.
+- Be sure that your room is ventilated.
+I probably should have lined the pan with tinfoil, and I will from now on.
+If you are concerned about toxins, you could use a toaster oven in the garage to do the baking.

 Purple Tea Light

-As you can see this bowl wasn't made using two CDs so you can see the written side on the outside of the bowl.
+As you can see, this bowl wasn't made using two CDs.
+That's why you can see the written side on the outside of the bowl.

 Hanna thought making a cookie plate was a good idea.

-We made a bow at the top of the photo trio, and cut a v in the bottom of the ribbon, under and past the last CD.
+7. We made a bow at the top of the photo trio.
+Then, we cut a "v" shape in the bottom of the ribbon under the last CD.

 Ella is the oldest and only girl in her family.
 We assembled her photo frame in the same way.